easegress-io/easegress/doc/user_cases/reverse_proxy.md

 ### Traffic Adaptor: Change Something of Two-Way Traffic

-Somtimes backend applications can't adapt quick change of requirements of traffic.
-Easegress could be a adaptor between new traffic and old applications.
-There are 2 phases of adaption in reverse proxy: request adaption, response adaption. `RequestAdaptor` supports adaption of method, path, header, and body. `ResponseAdaptor` supports adaption of header and body.
-As you can see, the flow in spec plays a cratical role.
+Sometimes backend applications can't adapt to quick changes of requirements of traffic.
+Easegress could be an adaptor between new traffic and old applications.
+There are 2 phases of adaption in reverse proxy: request adaption, response adaption. `RequestAdaptor` supports the adaption of method, path, header, and body. `ResponseAdaptor` supports the adaption of header and body.
+As you can see, the flow in spec plays a critical role.

 ```yaml
 name: pipeline-reverse-proxy